BatuhanKayaoglu/AppTo.CodeGen/README.md

 1. **src/ folder**: Uses the first directory name in the `src/` folder
 2. **Manual override**: Use `--projectName` parameter to specify custom name

-## 🎨 Supported Patterns

-- **CQRS Pattern**: Commands and Queries with separate handlers
-- **Clean Architecture**: Application, Abstraction, and Controllers layers
-- **REST API**: HTTP POST for commands, HTTP GET for queries
-- **MediatR Integration**: Compatible with MediatR pattern

 ## 🛠️ Requirements

 - .NET 9.0 or later
 - Clean Architecture project structure
 - CQRS pattern implementation

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📞 Support

-If you have any questions or need help, please open an issue on GitHub.

----

 **Made with ❤️ by Batuhan Kayaoğlu**